Late Breaking Abstracts are now open. Click here to submit your abstract.

 I confirm that I previewed this abstract and that all information is correct.
 I accept that the content of this abstract cannot be modified or corrected after final submission and I am aware that it will be published exactly as submitted.

-Submission of the abstract constitutes my consent to publication (e.g. Congress website, programmes, other promotions, etc.)
+Submission of the abstract constitutes my consent to publication (e.g. Congress website, programs, other promotions, etc.)

 The Abstract Submitter warrants and represents that he/she is the sole owner or has the rights of all the information and content (“Content”) provided to the 22ndt Congress of the Asian Pacific Society of Respirology (APSR 2017), (Hereafter: “The Organisers”).
 The publication of the abstract does not infringe any third party rights including, but not limited to, intellectual property rights.